Richie-Yang/restaurant-list/README.md

 # Restaurant list

 Restaurant List, the web service which provides restaurant information for people to search for.
 The project itself is built upon Node.js + Express.js.
 Within Express.js backend framework, there are handleBars, body-parser, mongoose together making business logic working without issue.
 About frontend part, we used Bootstrap, SweetAlert, and Axios to guarantee a satisfying user experience.
+Recenetly we implemenmted authentication/authorization feature into this project with well-known module called 'Passport'.
+And not just local login, we also support Facebook login (for demo use and for self-account only).
+Furthermore, because we take your personal data seriously, so the password you provide during registeration process is hashed with bcrypt.js. (updated at 01/06/2022)

 ## Screenshots (updated at 10/31/2021)